An AI Co-Data-Scientist for Prioritizing Candidate Biomarkers from Wearable Sensor Data: Results

-Notably, several of CoDaS's highest-ranked candidates are not raw sensor features but \textit{autonomously constructed composite indices}: the night-to-day social media ratio ($\rho = 0.222$), which captures the displacement of social engagement into nocturnal hours; the hedonic-to-productivity app ratio ($\rho = 0.152$), which operationalizes anhedonia as a shift in digital consumption patterns; and polyphasic sleep percentage ($\rho = 0.184$), the proportion of nights exhibiting multiple distinct sleep episodes.
+Notably, several of CoDaS's highest-ranked candidates are not raw sensor features but \textit{autonomously constructed composite indices}: the night-to-day social media ratio ($\rho = 0.222$), which captures the displacement of social engagement into nocturnal hours; the hedonic-to-productivity app ratio ($\rho = 0.152$), which captures relative enrichment of hedonic compared with productivity-oriented phone use rather than anhedonia itself; and polyphasic sleep percentage ($\rho = 0.193$), the proportion of nights exhibiting multiple distinct sleep episodes.
 These composites were generated by the pipeline's feature engineering phase guided by mechanistic priors from the literature grounding phase.
 The ability to construct and prioritize clinically interpretable composite features, rather than merely rank existing variables, distinguishes CoDaS from conventional automated feature-selection pipelines.
-Complete lists of all battery-passing (validated and conditionally validated) candidates for each cohort are provided in Tables~\ref{tab:full_dwb}--\ref{tab:full_globem} in the Appendix.
-Throughout this paper, \textit{validated} refers exclusively to survival of the internal validation battery and does not imply prospective clinical validation, external replication, or regulatory endorsement (see Limitations).
+Complete lists of all battery-passing (screened and conditionally prioritized) candidates for each cohort are provided in Tables~\ref{tab:full_dwb}--\ref{tab:full_globem} in the Appendix.
+These sleep and nocturnal-use candidates should also be interpreted within the age and health profile of the discovery cohort.
+Sleep fragmentation, polyphasic sleep and drifting sleep timing can arise from aging, medical comorbidity or medication exposure, so specificity for depression should not be assumed in older or multimorbid populations without age-stratified prospective validation.
+Throughout this paper, \textit{screened} refers exclusively to survival of the internal validation battery and does not imply prospective clinical validation, external replication, or regulatory endorsement (see Limitations).

 Imputation sensitivity analysis confirmed that all prioritized candidates were stable across three imputation strategies (median, KNN, iterative; maximum $\Delta\rho < 0.001$), and threshold sensitivity analysis showed that the same 13 features survived at both default ($p < 0.05$, $|\rho| \geq 0.20$) and lenient ($p < 0.10$, $|\rho| \geq 0.10$) thresholds, indicating robustness to analytical choices.